scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 For Scala 2 and 3.

 The [Scastie](https://scastie.scala-lang.org) code editor is a popular playground used daily by around 1000 people, despite providing basic editor setup.
 Its simplicity allows users to quickly try libraries or code snippets, and then share them with other people, or just quickly jump into starting coding with Scala for a newcomer.
-Our goal is to improve the experience by adding "IDE" features straight to the Scastie application.
+Our goal is to improve the experience by adding "IDE" features straight into the Scastie application.

 We are working on providing more advanced editor capabilities ([scastie#655](https://github.com/scalacenter/scastie/pull/655)).
 For now, Scastie supports completions and hovers, but in the future we will add more features such as go-to definition, signature-help or show references.